What happens if I refuse to allow sampling to occur?

 Who is the RFG Survey Association?

 We are an independent not-for-profit trade association.
-Our members (refiners, importers, blenders, fuel suppliers, and fuel marketers) form a consortium of companies who have chosen an industry compliance option to meet their regulatory compliance requirements.
+Our members and program participannts (refiners, producers, importers, blenders, fuel suppliers, and fuel marketers) form a consortium of companies who have chosen an industry compliance option to meet their regulatory compliance requirements.

 Why are you sampling?

 EPA and State Agencies have approved survey plans to allow refiners, importers, blenders and fuel suppliers to meet their required fuel compliance obligations through the Association’s fuel sampling programs.
 The Association programs are in addition to Federal and State sampling programs.

 Are the Association programs approved by EPA or State Environmental Agencies?